James H. Simpson: Other Duties

 In the spring of 1851, Simpson the Territory of Minnesota surveying and improving roads.
 In 1853, he was promoted to captain.
-In May 1853 he was transferred to Florida, where he supervised survey work associated with the US Coast Survey.
+In May 1853 he was transferred to Florida, where he supervised survey work associated with the United States Coast Survey.

 Utah Expedition, 1858–59

-During the winter of 1857-1858, Simpson was ordered to support the military forces assembled for the Utah War.
+During the winter of 1857–1858, Simpson was ordered to support the military forces assembled for the Utah War.
 Simpson's duties included preparing maps for the upcoming campaign, while based at Fort Leavenworth and Fort Kearney.
 On 3 July 1858, Simpson departed for Camp Floyd, arriving on 19 August.
 Simpson was ordered to survey a wagon road between Camp Floyd and Fort Bridger.
 Once completed, Simpson was order to make a preliminary reconnaissance into the Great Salt Lake Desert, which he commenced on 19 October.
 On 2 May 1859, Simpson led a more extensive expedition consisting of 64 men.

 His photographer, Samuel C. Mills, produced the earliest surviving photographs of features along the trail.
 Simpson's Central Route played a vital role in the transportation of mail, freight, and passengers between the established eastern states and California, especially when hostilities of the Civil War closed the Butterfield Overland Mail stagecoach route that ran along the southern border states.
 George Chorpenning immediately switched to Simpson's route to run his existing mail and stage line, and the Pony Express used it as well.
 In 1861 the Transcontinental Telegraph was laid along the route, making the Pony Express obsolete.
 Afterwards, Wells Fargo & Co. hauled mail, freight, and passengers along Simpson's route until 1869, when transportation and telegraphy were switched to the newly completed Transcontinental Railroad.

 Civil War

 During the American Civil War, Simpson served as colonel of the 4th New Jersey Volunteer Infantry and was captured at the Battle of Gaines's Mill.
-He was paroled and returned, but resigned his commission of volunteers on August 24, 1862 to return to his rank of major in the Corps of Topographical Engineers.
+He was paroled and returned, but resigned his commission of volunteers on August 24, 1862, to return to his rank of major in the Corps of Topographical Engineers.
 He was attached to the Department of the Ohio and was in charge of the expansion and improvements of the defenses for Cincinnati, Ohio.
 For his services during the war, Simpson was brevetted to the rank of brigadier general.